SteveDiamond/dcp_site/introduction.md

 Atoms
 -----
-In additions to creating expressions from standard mathematical operators, we also provide a set of atoms whith known curvature and monotonicities.
+In addition to creating expressions from standard mathematical operators, we also provide a set of atoms whith known curvature and monotonicities.
 For instance, the `sqrt` atom is concave and increasing in its argument.
 We give a list of the provided atoms and their properties [here](http://google.com).

-When compose with an expression, we determine whether the result is convex, concave, or affine using the DCP rules.
+When an atom is composed with an expression, we determine whether the result is convex, concave, or affine using the DCP rules.
 This uses only local information from the expression and not any global information (such as the nonnegativity of an expression, etc.).